J. P. Strom

-Chief Strom was known as a strong advocate of education for law enforcement officers and the expanded use of science and technology to solve crimes.
+Strom was known as a strong advocate of education for law enforcement officers and the expanded use of science and technology to solve crimes.
 Under his tenure, the crime laboratory was significantly expanded and computerized crime information systems were implemented.
-In 1968 Chief Strom oversaw the creation of the South Carolina Police Academy, funded by a federal grant and housed on the SLED campus.
+In 1968 Strom oversaw the creation of the South Carolina Police Academy, funded by a federal grant and housed on the SLED campus.
 Two years later, Strom was successful in his efforts to establish a permanent state-funded institution to educate law enforcement officers, the South Carolina Criminal Justice Academy.
-Strom served for many years as the Chairman of the South Carolina Law Enforcement Training Council, which governs the Academy.
+Strom served for many years as the Chairman of the South Carolina Law Enforcement Training Council, which governs the academy.
 The top academic student of each class is recognized with the J. P. Strom Award.

-Chief Strom's philosophy for enforcing the law reflected his respect for individual rights.
-SLED Agents to this day carry cards bearing Strom's credo: "Make sure a man is guilty before you affect his reputation, his freedom, or his pocketbook.
-Make sure that during your investigation you always assure yourself that you are the fairest juror a suspect will ever have.”
+Strom's philosophy for enforcing the law reflected his respect for individual rights.
+SLED agents to this day carry cards bearing Strom's credo: "Make sure a man is guilty before you affect his reputation, his freedom, or his pocketbook.
+Make sure that during your investigation you always assure yourself that you are the fairest juror a suspect will ever have."

-Strom was the recipient of many national honors, and served as the president of the Federal Bureau of Investigation's National Academy Associates from 1964-1965.
+Strom was the recipient of many national honors, and served as the president of the Federal Bureau of Investigation's National Academy Associates from 1964 to 1965.
 He served as a special adviser to the International Association of Police Chiefs, and in 1973 Strom was in consideration to head the FBI after the death of J. Edgar Hoover.

 Strom was noted for the "understanding, decency, and sensitivity" he brought to law enforcement at an event in 1979 attended by over 1,000 South Carolinians.
-The event raised $10,000.00 for the J. P. Strom Endowment Fund, providing scholarships to encourage leadership in law enforcement.
+The event raised $10,000 for the J. P. Strom Endowment Fund, providing scholarships to encourage leadership in law enforcement.
 The J. P. Strom Undergraduate Scholarship is available to University of South Carolina students in the Department of Criminology and Criminal Justice who demonstrate outstanding academic achievement, leadership, and service.